stratumn/agent/packages/agent-js/README.md

 ## Advanced usage

-- `httpServer` creates an HTTP server for an agent.
+- `create` creates an agent instance.
 - `storeHttpClient` creates an instance to work with stores via HTTP.
-- `agent` creates an instance to work directly with an agent without a server.
+- `httpServer` creates an HTTP server for an agent.